Why Long-Term Freight Rates Are Declining

-The data in the chart solidifies that looking into 2016, long-term contracts rates are significantly lower than the past 12 months.
+The data in the chart solidifies that looking into 2016, long-term contract rates are significantly lower than the past 12 months.
 This is based on the current tens of thousands of already negotiated 2016 long-term contracts being uploaded into the Xeneta platform.

 “We expect to see more of that in 2016 where our long-term rates market intelligence clearly indicates that these rates are on a clear path down, based on already contracted rates for the entire next year.
 We are seeing that the usual popular routes will continue this rate downfall and are already seeing further indication in the Xeneta platform for various other routes as the tender season comes to a close,” says Thomas Sørbø, CBDO, Xeneta.

-To sum up, global growth will be low, capacity will grow, volatility and the price war will continue.
-Long term contracts will be rock bottom making life for all carriers even more difficult than in 2015.
+To sum up, global growth will be low, capacity will grow, volatility, and the price war will continue.
+Long-term contracts will be rock bottom making life for all carriers even more difficult than in 2015.
 As we continue to see 2016 long-term rates pour into the Xeneta platform, we will be able to further inform about the future health of the ocean freight industry.
 Stay tuned.